libriscv/rvscript/README.md

 This repository implements a game engine oriented scripting system using [libriscv](https://github.com/fwsGonzo/libriscv) as a backend.
 By using a fast userspace emulator with low call overhead and memory usage, combined with modern programming techniques we can have a fast budgeted script that lives separately in its own address space.

-The guest environment is modern C++20 using GCC 13.2 with RTTI and exceptions enabled.
+The guest environment is modern C++20 using a GNU RISC-V compiler with RTTI and exceptions enabled.
 Several CRT functions have been implemented as system calls, and will have native performance.
 There is also Nim support and some example code.

 The example programs have some basic example timers and threads, as well as multiple machines to call into and between.
 The repository is a starting point for anyone who wants to try to use this in their game engine.